amgregory-eiu-edu/amplitude-custom-modules/readme.md

 ### 🔬 Real-Time Mitigation in Action

-This demo demonstrates how to use **Amplitude’s analysis tools** — including funnels, cohorts, and session replay — to:
+This demo illustrates how to use **Amplitude’s analysis tools** — including funnels, cohorts, and session replay — to:

 - Detect nuanced behavior patterns in real time
 - Isolate sessions for further investigation